 South African law requires every household to obtain a TV license, to be applied for and renewed annually at the Post Office.
 If you want cable, visit the closest Multichoice office where you can buy a PVR (your cable box) and, possibly, an extra-view decoder (a second cable box).
 The monthly service will cost you around R500.
 It is recommended to get a Multichoice-certified installer for initial setup.

-If you’re going to live in South Africa, you should employ a domestic worker.
+If you’re going to live in South Africa, you should employ a domestic worker in South Africa.
 Not only is it expected of anyone who lives in such a large house, but it will also be a wonderful experience, both in terms of cultural enrichment and a more leisurely life than you’ll ever have in your home country.